📞 Speak with someone today: 423-202-3008

 Closest clinic: Bulls Gap (15 miles)

-Our Bulls Gap location serves many Hamblen County residents seeking opioid recovery care.
+Our Bulls Gap location serves many Hamblen County residents seeking opioid recovery.

 📍 Erwin, TN